petermaksymo/DEX-Capstone/README.md

 ```

 ## Testing:
-Testing can be done with the optional coverage check:
+Testing can be done with:
 ```
-move sandbox test --track-cov ./
+move sandbox exp-test
 ```

 To update the baseline of test cases:
 ```
-UPDATE_BASELINE=1 move sandbox test ./
+UPDATE_BASELINE=1 move sandbox exp-test
 ```

 ## Publishing to local test net: